-- Pull the right release control handle in the trunk to release the backrest (see page 58). - From the rear seat, fold down the right section of the backrest slightly. - Release the flap by pushing the catch (located on the rear side of the backrest) upward and pulling the flap forward. - Return the backrest to the upright position.
+- Pull the left release control handle in the trunk to release the backrest (see page 60). - From the rear seat, fold down the left section of the backrest slightly. - Release the flap by pushing the catch (located on the rear side of the backrest) upward and pulling the flap forward. - Return the backrest to the upright position.